webcomics/dosage/doc/web/content/comics/SmackJeeves_Regina_edit.md

 <form name="comic" action="http://gaepostmail.appspot.com/comic/" method="post">
 <table class="comicinfo">
 <tr>
 <th>Description</th><td><textarea name="description" cols="40" rows="3">'Regina' is a sketch comic.
 It's a daily sketch challenge comic designed to get me to draw one comic page a day so I can stay in practice everyday.
 Also to practice page layouts and conversational writing.
-Regina is drawn using only a black ball-point pen and totally free-hand.
+Regina was drawn using only with a black ball-point pen but now has tones, for a new look.
 The story of Regina is a slice of life about a girl named Regina and her random group of friends,where what ever happens, happens and I try to make it as interesting as possible.
 Updates: Daily</textarea></td>
 </tr>
 <tr>
 <th>Website</th><td><input type="text" name="url" value="http://regina.smackjeeves.com/comics/" size="40"/></td>